Regenerative Agriculture, Scope 3 and Carbon Credits: the keys to accelerating the Agroecological transition

 But before we get to the heart of the matter, let's introduce the 5 experts who shared their visions.

-Co-founder of MyEasyFarm, he is the master of ceremonies for this round table.
-MyEasyFarm develops digital solutions for collecting, measuring and valorizing agricultural data for environmental transition.
+As co-founder of MyEasyFarm, he is the moderator of this roundtable discussion.
+MyEasyFarm develops digital solutions that collect, measure, and leverage agricultural data to support environmental transition.

 Émilie Miege (EcoAct)